-How things have already changed since my first post about Dakota's introduction to food!
+How things have already changed since my first post about D's introduction to food!
 While she enjoyed the simple purees her first couple months of eating, she shifted course around 6 months old.
 It seemed that she was most put off by the spoon itself.
 Since she already had 2 teeth, I cautiously gave her a little piece of banana and a couple of those dissolvable puffs instead of purees.
 She chewed and swallowed like a champ, and seemed to really enjoy it, so I decided to start baby-led weaning with her, with a few spoonfuls of mama's oats thrown in.
-This created a happier eating environment for both of us, and Dakota quickly grasped "grasping" the food, eventually mastering the pincer grasp.
-So while this hasn't been the exact Montessori weaning experience I had imagined, it has been the right path for Dakota, and given her more independence and satisfaction!
+This created a happier eating environment for both of us, and D quickly grasped "grasping" the food, eventually mastering the pincer grasp.
+So while this hasn't been the exact Montessori weaning experience I had imagined, it has been the right path for D, and given her more independence and satisfaction!
 (See links to her set-up at end of post)

 As someone who thoroughly enjoys both cooking and eating, I've been enjoying reading about various ways in which to help your child appreciate and enjoy a variety of foods.
 A few mom friends and I started a "book" club (yes, it is mostly a wine club), and our first read was French Kids Eat Everything.
 I had really enjoyed reading Bringing Up Bébé pre-baby, so I was optimistic about this book too.
 General synopsis: Canadian mom and French dad living in Canada move to France with their 2 picky-eating little daughters who (spoiler alert) soon speak fluent French and eat beet puree and fish stew (but don't forget the chocolate croissants).
 She offers 10 French Food Rules with lots of anecdotes and research.
 Overall it's worth a read to reconsider how we as adults eat too! *As I guiltily wipe crumbs off the couch* ;)